 Money In Cuba

-Another thing to keep in mind is that Cuba is a cash-only economy.
+Another thing to keep in mind is that Cuba is mostly a cash-only economy.

-Be sure to bring enough cash, and that needs to be euros or Canadian dollars, to cover whatever you intend to spend while in the country.
+So be sure to bring enough cash, preferably in euros or Canadian dollars, to cover whatever you intend to spend while in the country.

-- Classic American Old Car tour of the wider Havana city
+- Classic American Old Car tour of the wider vibrant city of Havana

 - Have lunch at El Dandy or Km Zero